SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Discussion

-\textbf{Proportional Defense}---The fundamental strength of \tool{} is that it relies on the fact our model is compromised by an attack.
-Therefore, our detection framework is unaffected by the mechanism or deployment the attack uses, detecting attacks successfully as long as they fool the model.
-In fact, our framework is better at detecting attacks when the adversary is stronger.
-Very powerful physical attacks are able to consistently fool the model while minimizing the size needed or the obfuscation important parts of the image to order to avoid detection.
-The properties that characterize a strong physical attack make it easier for \tool{} detection as such an attack would easily result in outlier behavior outside the threshold of an approximated curve.
+\paragraph{Turning a Weakness into a Strength and Proportional Defense} One strength of \tool{} is that it relies on the fact models are compromised by an attack.
+Therefore, our detection framework is largely unaffected by the mechanism or deployment the attack uses, detecting attacks successfully as long as they fool the model.
+In fact, \tool{} is better at detecting attacks when the adversary is stronger.
+The properties that characterize a strong attack make it easier for \tool{} detection as such an attack would easily result in outlier behavior outside the threshold of an approximated curve.
 In real-world conditions, attacks have to be even more robust as they need to tolerate different lighting and viewpoint variations.
 Real-world deployments of neural networks could potentially represent the most potent deployment scenario for \tool{}.

-\textbf{Detection of Unsuccessful Attacks}---\tool{} can also further extended for additional functionality.
-With the adversarial input detection and class proposal, \tool{} can analyze also the second or subsequent proposed classes, raising the possibility of using \tool{} to detect unsuccessful attempted attacks.
-This is a useful attribute which could help deter attackers from probing and testing our defense with experimental attacks.
+\paragraph{Detection of Unsuccessful Attacks} \tool{} can also be further extended with additional functionality.
+With the adversarial input detection and class proposal, \tool{} can also analyze the second or subsequent proposed classes, raising the possibility of using \tool{} to detect unsuccessful, attempted attacks.
+Such a behavior can be useful and help deter attackers from probing and testing our defense with experimental attacks.

-\textbf{Run-time Adversarial Object Suppression}---Furthermore, the masking functionality can be used to still preserve functionality by reporting the output label with the inert pattern.
-Unlike other detection frameworks which simply identify when an attack has taken place, the calculated mask of \tool{} can easily be used to remove the physical attack and salvage as much of the rest of the data as possible.
+\paragraph{Runtime Adversarial Object Suppression} Furthermore, the masking functionality can be used to still preserve functionality by reporting the output label with the inert pattern.
+Unlike other detection frameworks which simply identify when an attack has taken place, the calculated mask of \tool{} can easily be used to remove the localized universal attack and salvage as much of the rest of the data as possible.